Yefym707/Game/README.md

 language is stored in `~/.oko_zombie/config.json` under the `"lang"` key.
 Missing keys default to the lookup key itself.

+## Events & Scenarios

+Random encounters are described in `data/events.json` and may trigger at the start of a player's turn.
+Each event defines conditions, effects and a small unicode icon shown in the log.
+Scenarios in `data/scenarios.json` configure short, medium and long campaigns with their own goals, starting items and difficulty.
+The chosen scenario loads the specified map and applies its parameters when a new game begins.

 ## Audio System & SFX

 Short sound effects are generated procedurally using ``numpy`` and converted to